data-and-visualization/blogdown2-rfun/content/blog/about-rfun.md

 **Reproducibility Best Practices** <br>
 **Research Data Management** <br>

-For more information on our departmental themes and **supported areas**, please see the [Data & Visualization Services](https://library.duke.edu/data/) website.
+For more information on our departmental themes and **supported areas**, please see the [Center for Data and Visualization Sciences](https://library.duke.edu/data/) website.